IndiePass/indiepass-desktop/README.md

 - General
   - Uses the font of your system
-  - Accounts: configure endpoints and token
+  - Account: configure endpoints and token
   - Screen state: remember position, fullscreen etc
   - Developer: view response of microsub requests in console
 - Microsub